rharbird/microbit-challenges/docs/source/basics/functions.rst

 For a really good explanation of passing parameters and the difference between different technqiues I would recommend you to read this `blogpost by Robert Heaton`_.

-.. _`value of object reference`:: https://docs.python.org/3/tutorial/controlflow.html#defining-functions
+.. _value of object reference: https://docs.python.org/3/tutorial/controlflow.html#defining-functions
-.. _`blogpost by Robert Heaton`:: https://robertheaton.com/2014/02/09/pythons-pass-by-object-reference-as-explained-by-philip-k-dick/
+.. _blogpost by Robert Heaton: https://robertheaton.com/2014/02/09/pythons-pass-by-object-reference-as-explained-by-philip-k-dick/